ConsoleMe

 Submitting code and documentation changes

-Before making code changes, make a fork of the ConsoleMe repository.
+Before making code changes, of the .

 # Clone your fork, substituting your_username for your GitHub username then go into the repo root